 Assessing risks, mapping sensitive systems

-While suppliers of encryption technologies are organising their response, businesses should not be idle.
-The defence, aerospace, finance, telecoms and healthcare industries are particularly at risk. " The worst mistake would be to bury our heads in the sand "warns Philippe Nieuwbourg.
+While suppliers of encryption technologies are organising their response, businesses should not sit idly by.
+The defence, aerospace, finance, telecoms and healthcare sectors are particularly at risk. " The worst mistake would be to bury our heads in the sand "warns Philippe Nieuwbourg.

-In his view, companies must assess the threat based on the ISO 31000 risk management standard.
+In his view, companies must assess the threat based on the standard ISO 31000 risk management.
 "What is the risk of this quantum threat occurring in my business?
 This risk will be weighted by the level of impact envisaged.
 In the banking sector, the impact would be colossal, given the current protection of financial transactions. ".

 Following this assessment, the company draws up an action plan to reduce the probability of occurrence or its impact.
 For example, a company might decide to change its channels for transmitting sensitive information.
 Alternatively, it needs to map all the systems using cryptography to prepare them for the post-quantum world.